seanhagen/jane-code-challenge/README.md

 All that's required is Go (at least v1.17), and [mage](https://magefile.org/).

-Mage is a replacement for [make](https://www.gnu.org/software/make/manual/make.html), which are fine, but magefiles let us do so much more.
+Mage is a replacement for [make](https://www.gnu.org/software/make/manual/make.html), which is fine, but magefiles let us do so much more.
+Also Makefiles are a pain to read.

 # Testing